agravityio/agravity-public-csharp/docs/PublicWebAppDataApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicWebAppDataApi(Configuration.Default);
-            var id = id_example;  // string | The ID of the collection type for which this web data should be prepared.
+            var id = "id_example";  // string | The ID of the collection type for which this web data should be prepared.

             try
             {